pgillet/spark-article/15-pod-priority-preemption.md

+# Pod priority & preemption

 Whether it is Volcano or the default `kube-scheduler`, job preemption relies on job priorities.
 For two jobs, the scheduler decides whose priority is higher by comparing `.spec.priorityClassName` (then `createTime`).

 The priority is propagated to driver and executor pods, whether with native spark-submit or with Spark Operator, and regardless of the node affinities.

-# How to know which pods have been preempted
+## How to know which pods have been preempted

 You can retrieve high-level information on what is happening in the cluster.
 To list all events in the namespace `spark-jobs` you can use: